camilochs/web/index.md

 @def title = "Camilo Chacón Sartori"
 @def tags = ["chile", "informática", "computación", "libros", "érase una vez un algoritmo", "Camilo Chacón Sartori", "optimización", "algoritmos"]

-**I solve problems with code, concepts, and curiosity.**

-I'm Camilo Chacón Sartori, a Chilean engineer, researcher, and writer based in Barcelona.
-I work at the crossroads of AI, computional optimization, and philosophy of computing.
-I’ve written books in Spanish on programming, functional thinking, and how AI is reshaping writing.
-Always learning, always thinking—if you’ve got a problem I might help with, write me!
+I am a Chilean engineer, researcher, and writer based in Barcelona, working at the intersection of AI, computational optimization, and the philosophy of computer science.
+I have authored books in Spanish on programming, the lives of pioneering computer scientists, and how AI is reshaping writing.
+Always learning, always thinking—if you're facing a challenge where ideas and algorithms meet, feel free to reach out.

 # News